SvenDowideit/library-worktest/README.md

 - Download and install [Node.js 20](https://nodejs.org/en/download).
   - Or use [`nvm`](https://github.com/nvm-sh/nvm) to manage multiple versions of Node.js
   - run `nvm install` from the `desi-library-webapp` dir
+- [React Developer Tools](https://react.dev/learn/react-developer-tools) can be installed into your browser to help debug issues

 ### Frontend